 Severe Side Effects

 People who take natalizumab must be monitored for signs of progressive multifocal leukoencephalopathy (PML).
-PML is a rare neurological disease that can affect people with compromised immune systems.
+PML is a rare neurological disease that is often fatal and can affect people with compromised immune systems.

 Three factors increase the risk for PML: